 2013-14: Alderson skated in 71 games for Flyers AHL affiliate Adirondack in his first pro season.
 He scored 14 goals with 7 assists and was minus-13 with 42 penalty minutes.
 Six of his 14 goals were scored on the Phantoms power play.
 Adirondack missed the playoffs; finishing fourth in the Northeast Division.

-No part of Alderson’s game stands out, but the right winger has been a consistent player for the Phantoms.
-He’s a physical forward who fights for the puck in gritty areas, and has seen some power play time.
+No part of Alderson’s game stands out and after appearing in 71 AHL games as a rookie he has spent the bulk of the past two seasons in the ECHL.
+He’s a physical forward who fights for the puck in gritty areas, and has seen some power play time at the lower levels.